pyfsi/coconut/test_examples/tube_tube_flow_tube_ringmodel/tube_tube_flow_tube_ringmodel.md

 # Tube case with TubeFlow and TubeStructure

-This example calculates the flow inside and the deformation and stresses of a straight flexible tube, where a pressure pulse is applied at the inlet.
+This example calculates the flow inside and the deformation and stresses of a straight flexible tube, where a sinusoidal velocity is specified at the inlet.
-This done by using Python solvers TubeFlow and TubeStructure.
+This done by using Python solvers TubeFlow and TubeRingmodel.

 ## Coupling algorithm